Want to learn how to write an epilogue that works? First, you need to understand why so many epilogues don’t work.

 Most stories aren’t intended to tell every detail of a character’s life.
 A story is just a snapshot, a set period of time chosen and extracted from a character’s life because it offers an inherent dramatic arc.

-Because her book proper ended on a tragic note, the reader needed a glimpse into the future of the characters to be reassured that they were going to be okay, that they recovered from the tragedy, that they moved forward with their lives and became better people because of what happened during the story.
+Because her book proper ended on a tragic note, readers need a glimpse into the future of the characters to be reassured (2) they are going to be okay, that they will recover from the tragedy, that they are moving forward with their lives and becoming better people because of what happened during the story.